kennysmithed/oels2023/oels_practical_wk10.md

 This code won't work on your local computer, it needs to be on the jspsychlearning server - so once you have extracted the zip file, you need to upload the whole `iterated_learning` folder to your `public_html` folder on the jspsychlearning server, alongside your various other experiment folders.

 Finally, we need to set up some stuff in your `server_data` folder.
 Managing this iterated learning experiment means we need to keep track of several things.
 First, we want to record participant data trial-by-trial as it comes in, just like we always do.
 But we also need to keep track of which chains are available to iterate, which chains are currently being worked on by a participant, and which generations of which chains are completed and don't need to be messed with any more.
-We are going to manage that stuff by moving files from folder to folder in `server_data`, so we need to set up those directories, and also drop in some starting languages to initialise our chains.
+We are going to manage that by moving files from folder to folder in `server_data`, so we need to set up those directories, and also drop in some starting languages to initialise our chains.

 To do that, navigate into your `server_data` folder on cyberduck.
 You need to make sure that the folders you are creating inherit their access permissions etc from the main `server_data` folder, which you do by getting right into that folder on cyberduck before creating any new folders.
 Double-click the `server_data` folder so your navigation bar in cyberduck looks something like this (but with your UUN rather than mine obviously)
 ![cyberduck in server_data](images/create_audio_folder.png)

 Once you are there, create a new folder (Action ...
 New folder in cyberduck) and call that folder `il` (short for iterated learning).
 Then double-click to enter the `il` folder, and create *four* new folders in there, called `ready_to_iterate`, `undergoing_iteration`, `completed_iteration` and `participant_data`.
 Here's what my server_data folder looks like after that step - you can see the `il` directory with the 4 sub-directories.
-Note that you have to get the folder names exactly right, otherwise the code won't be able to find the stuff it needs.
+Note that you have to get the folder names exactly right, otherwise the code won't be able to find the files it needs.

 ![il directory structure](images/il_detailed_directory_structure.png)